Nathan D. O’Malley

 Nathan O’Malley is a partner in the Los Angeles office of Musick Peeler where he leads the International Arbitration and Litigation Practice Group.
 As a recognized expert in the field of arbitration, Mr. O'Malley represents his clients at all stages of dispute resolution.
 He is also regularly appointed to serve as an arbitrator in high value disputes and he utilizes this experience, along with his years of work as an advocate, to provide his clients with targeted guidance and skillful representation.

-Mr. O'Malley's practice is largely focused on disputes in the renewable and clean energy sector where he represents clients involved in the engineering, construction, operation and sale of various energy producing assets, such as solar thermal power facilities and natural gas-fired electricity plants.
-In recent years, he has developed a particular experience in the field of onshore and offshore wind farms, and has served as an arbitrator in disputes involving wind energy.
-Next to his work in the renewables sector, Mr. O'Malley has extensive experience with disputes involving infrastructure and industrial construction projects, as well as technology and general commercial matters.
+Next to his work in the renewables sector, Mr. O'Malley has extensive experience with disputes involving medical devices and life sciences, as well as infrastructure and industrial construction projects, surety insurance industry and general commercial matters.
 He has also represented clients involved in the payments industry, having acted for foreign acquiring banks and other financial institutions.

 Prior to joining Musick Peeler, Mr. O'Malley was based in the Netherlands for over ten years, where he worked for several non-US law firms as an associate and partner, and was registered with the Rotterdam Bar as a foreign lawyer.
 Mr. O'Malley reads and speaks Dutch.